zhenkyle/emacs_journal/content/projectile.md

 date = 2020-01-16T15:00:00Z
 +++

 [Projectile][1] is a popular project interaction library for Emacs.
-Here is official [documentation][2].
+Here is it's official [documentation][2].

 # Overview

 Project means a groups of files together, especially code, accroding to the [EmacsWiki CategoryProject][3] page.
 Different project management libraries have different views of projects.
 As far as I know, a project will always have a root directory in which contains all project files.
 There are many Projectile alternatives,including CEDET, which seem like came out earlier and more advanced, but I haven't tried it yet.
 EmacsWiki recommends it is probably not useful to use both of them at the same time, for the same project.
 So I decided to try Projectile first.

 My basic understanding of project management came from Sublime text.
 The feature I wanted most is the ability to goto anything in a project very quickly and search anything very quickly.
-The following post recorded how I do it in Projectile' way.
+Let's see how to install and use Projectile with these two questions in mind.

 # Install

 Install `projectile` package from MELPA.
-Add the following lines to your `init.el` is good enough to go.
+Add the following lines to your `init.el` is good enough for me to go.
 ```
 (projectile-mode +1)
 (define-key projectile-mode-map (kbd "s-p") 'projectile-command-map)
 (define-key projectile-mode-map (kbd "C-c p") 'projectile-command-map)
 (setq projectile-completion-system 'helm)
 ```

 Note:
-1. the first line enables projectile mode, it is the same as `projectile-global-mode` but the latter is deprecated.
+1. the first line enables Projectile mode, it is the same as `projectile-global-mode` but the latter is deprecated.
-2. The second line defines `Super - p` as projectile keymap prefixes, but I can't use Super key in Emacs on Gnome Desktop, which seems like blocked by Gnome.
-So I can only use `C-c p` defined in the third line.
+2. The second line defines `s-p` as Projectile's keymap prefix, `s` means `Super` key here.
+Although I can't use `Super` key on my Arch Linux Gnome desktop, because `Super` key is  blocked by Gnome, I can use `Super` on my Chrome book, so I leave this line there.
+3. the third line defines `C-c p` as Projectile's keymap prefix, it can be used in both my Arch Linux box and my Chrome book.
-3. the last line change projectile's completion system from the default `ido` to `helm`, of course `helm` package also need to be insalled.
+4. the last line change projectile's completion system from the default `ido` to `helm`, of course I happened have `helm` package insalled. `helm` is easy to configure for basic usage, but that's another story for another time.

-4. There is another [`helm-projectile` package][4] writen by the same author offering some more intergration with `helm`, but I decided not to install it right now, course it seems like less maintained and offers no new features.
-[Here][5] is an indepth post explained how `helm-projectile` works, it is recommended to read before you try.
+    Enable `helm` as completion system is different than install [`helm-projectile` package][4].
+The latter which is also writen by Projectile's author offers a second level of intergration with `helm`, but I decided not to install it right now, becourse it seems like less maintained by the author and will add complexity.
+This [indepth post][5] explained how `helm-projectile` works, it should be readed before you try.

 # Basic Usage

-You can use `C-c p ?` or `C-c p C-h` to show Projectile keys or use `M-x` following `projectile` to see all Projectile commands.
+Getting key bindings help with `C-c p ?` or `C-c p C-h`.

+Execute `M-x` following `projectile-` to see all Projectile commands.

 ## Project

+A project is a basically folder, Projectile automatic detect projects, without any configuration.

+* Add a project to projects list

+    Every time we open a file, Projectile detect if it is inside a project using a set of practical rules, if a new project is recongnized, Projectile will add it to it's projects list.

-Projectile automatic detect projects -- a collections of files within a root directory, with out any configuration.
-If this failed, you can also add a `.projectile` as a project marker in the root directory to force it to be detected as a project.
+	If the automatic detection fails, you can also add a `.projectile` project marker into the root directory to force the folder to be detected as a project.

-* Add a project to project list visit any file or directory, projectile can detect project automaticly, or you can make a project by the `.projectile` project marker.
-* Delete project in project list
+* Delete a project in projects list

+    When the projects list goes too larger, I'd like to remove unused project in it.

-    `M-x projectile-remove-known-project` can clear a selected project `M-x projectile-clear-known-projects` can clear the project list
+    `M-x projectile-remove-known-project` can remove a selected project.

+	`M-x projectile-clear-known-projects` can clear the project list.

 * Switch project

-    `C-c p p` Switch project
+    `C-c p p` Switch project and execute `projectile-find-file` by default.

 * Show projects in project list

-    `C-c p p` Switch project, use this to see projects in project list
+	`C-c p p` is also a convenice way to show  projects in the project list.

-## TODO: File
+## File

+`C-c p f` or `M-x projectile-find-file` go to any files in current project.
+This is what I expected the most.
+Try it, it is very pleasant to use.

-## TODO: Grep
+## Grep

+`C-c p s g` or `M-x projectile-grep` find any thing in all files in current project.
+Try it now, it is very easy to use.
+The problem is that it is not increasement searching which is not cool.
+But it is reliable and very fast -- because it use external `find` and `grep` tools, so I decided to get used to it.

+# Conclusion
+I'm happy with my Projectile's settings right now.
+As time goes by, I may try some more advanced features when I needs it.

 [1]: https://github.com/bbatsov/projectile